 - RSS options from google Feedburner

-- CfBlogs RSS feed allowing the user to extract a certain amount of posts
+- CfBlogs RSS feed allows the user to extract a certain amount of posts

 - Blog posts are aggregated every 20 minutes or so.